SimonDarksideJ/SimonDarksideJ.github.io/_drafts/writing-efficient-markdown-on-githubpages.md

 > Simply check the link is correct before publishing.

-> Always check the preview using the "Open Preview to the Side" button in the upper-right-hand corner of the screen to check your images show.
+> Always check the preview using the "Open Preview to the Side" button in the upper-right-hand corner of the screen to check that your images show.

 You should note that the path is only "relative" to where your articles are and you DO NOT need to put the full URL to the content.
 GitHub will compile and fix the links when it publishes your page to the web.